pingidentity/pingidentity-devops-getting-started/docs/deployment/deployReplication.md

 ---
 # Deploying a Replicated PingDirectory Pair

+> WARNING: `pingidentity-devops-getting-started/11-docker-compose/02-replicated-pair` is no longer supported in pingidentity-devops-getting-started

 Use Docker compose to deploy a replicated pair of PingDirectory containers.

 ## Before you begin